If you are unhappy with any part of our service, there are several ways you can tell us.

-We train our staff to handle complaints fairly and efficiently.
-And we provide them with a number of tools to help them solve your problem on the spot if they can.
+We train our staff to handle complaints fairly and efficiently, and we provide them with several tools to help them solve problems on the spot if they can.
+If you see something wrong, let a member of staff know as soon as possible and they’ll try to help there and then.

-We can't talk about colleagues on Facebook or Twitter.
+We can't talk about staff complaints on social media.
 So, if a complaint is about a member of staff we will need to remove it and pass it on to our Customer Support team.

 What to include with your complaint